 If you want to trade cryptocurrencies, it’s important to get the basics.
 Here’s the questions it’s important to answer before you start out.

 You’ll need a basic knowledge of both online trading and the crypto market first.
 That includes understanding bid and ask prices, and figuring out if the current price of the cryptocurrency you want to buy makes sense.

-- Broker account – A broker account is any account you can open which allows you to facilitate investments, be that holding shares or actively trading cryptocurrencies.
+- Broker account – A broker account is any account you can open which allows you to facilitate investments, be that holding shares or actively trading cryptocurrencies such as Ethereum, Bitcoin, Ripple and more.
 There are many variations with minor differences.
-However, the most important thing to know is: A CFD (contract for difference) broker allows you to trade assets without actually owning them.
+However, the most important thing to know is: A CFD (contract for difference) broker allows you to trade cryptocurrency assets without actually owning them.
 This means that you can trade cryptos like Bitcoin, but you wouldn’t be able to withdraw and spend the bitcoin.
 Rather, you’d withdraw profits in your local currency.
 Learn how to open an account here.